 As I have said above, both the plugins are much easier to use when compared to something like W3TC.
 However, in my opinion, WPFC is the easiest of all.

 All the options are arranged neatly on the settings tab.
-The plugin does not even bother you with cache timeout or garbage collection settings.
-Yet you can choose to clear cache whenever you publish or update a post.
+The plugin does not even bother you with complex cache timeout or garbage collection settings.
+Yet you can choose to clear the cache whenever you publish or update a post.
+If you want to set timeout rules in addition, you can do that under the Delete Cache tab.

 Since it is a freemium plugin, the settings page does contain a few grayed-out options available only in the paid version.